Kong/kongponents/docs/components/icon.md

 ## Props
 ### icon - required
 The name of the icon.
 This required prop will only recognize icons from the following list.
 It tells KIcon which svg to render.

 <div>
   <KToggle v-slot="{ isToggled, toggle }">
     <div>
       <KButton
-        appearance="outline-primary"
+        appearance="outline"
         class="mb-4"
         @click="toggle">Toggle viewbox {{ isToggled ? 'off' : 'on' }}</KButton>
       <div class="icon-row">